ncatlab/nlab-content/pages/18126.md

 $\,$

-There is also a concept of connetedness which is "geometric" instead of "purely topological" by definition:
+There is also a concept of connectedness which is "geometric" instead of "purely topological" by definition:

 +-- {: .num_defn #Path}
 ###### Definition